 However, there are a couple of things you want to take into account when picking the place to stay in Venice with family:

-- Not all hotels and apartments are equipped with a lift, especially in the older buildings in the city and stairs can be steep.
-Pay extra attentions to the description of the place is if you have any mobility issue or you are carrying around a stroller
+- Not all hotels and apartments are equipped with a lift.
+Especially in the older buildings in the city and stairs can be steep.
+Pay extra attentions to the description of the place if you have any mobility issue or you are carrying around a stroller

 - Italy has strict occupancy rules in hotels and you can only fit a specific number of people in each room (this has to do with fire regulation).
 Always make sure you let the hotel know the exact number of travellers in your party, even if you are planning to have our baby co-sleep to avoid nasty surprises on arrival.

 To help you choose the best place to stay in Venice with your kids, we have compiled this list of the best family hotels in the city of Venice.